Ex-Oppenheimer employee gets 1-3/4 years in prison for fraud scheme

-NEW YORK (Reuters) - A former executive director of investments at Oppenheimer & Co Inc was sentenced to 1-3/4 years in prison on Wednesday for conspiring to deceive regulators and his employer as part of a scheme that left an Oklahoma-based insurer in receivership.
+NEW YORK, July 15 (Reuters) - A former executive director of investments at Oppenheimer & Co Inc was sentenced to 1-3/4 years in prison on Wednesday for conspiring to deceive regulators and his employer as part of a scheme that left an Oklahoma-based insurer in receivership.

 Allen Reichman, 54, was also ordered by U.S. District Judge Naomi Reice Buchwald in Manhattan to pay $10 million in restitution to the investment firm and forfeit $200,000.
 In February, he pleaded guilty to conspiracy to commit wire fraud.